 The 4-Tell Boost Plugin will require four main capabilities:

-Admin Settings --Create an admin page to allow store owners to set preferences
+Admin Settings Page – Create an admin page to allow store owners to set plugin controls.

-Feed: Expose a URL that allows our service to launch the module with query parameters and receive the data in a JSON format
+Data Feed Definition – Expose a URL that allows our service to request data from our plugin with query parameters and receive the data as a JSON formatted response.

-JavaScript Insertion – Insert a small amount of JavaScript into the main frame header and order confirmation page template
+JavaScript Insertion – Insert a small amount of JavaScript into the main frame header and order confirmation page template.

-Multi-Store & Multi-Country– If the platform allows multiple stores and/or multiple countries to display different languages and currencies on the same tore, our plug-in needs to support these options as well.
+Multi-Store & Multi-Country– If the platform supports multiple stores corresponding to multiple countries and/or supports the display of different languages and currencies on the same store, our plug-in needs to support these options as well.

-Admin Settings
+Admin Settings Page

-The 4-Tell Boost module will add an admin page to the store so that the store owner can select their settings.
+The 4-Tell Boost plugin will provide an admin page to the store so that the store owner can define their extraction settings:

-There are only four settings:

 Client Alias

 Service / API Key